arivictor/intentional-architecture-in-python/book/0-introduction.md

 You don't have to be a software architect to find yourself architecting software.

 Architecture happens the moment your code stops being trivial.
 Most developers stumble into architecture the same way they stumble onto a solution: by accident.
 One day you're writing a script, and the next you're responsible for a growing system with expectations, users, and consequences.
-Along the way you had to make decisions about how to organise code, where logic belongs, and how different parts of the system interact.
-But without a clear framework for those decisions, the codebase slowly becomes tangled and hard to change.
+Along the way you made decisions about how to organise code, where logic belongs, and how different parts of the system interact.
+But without a clear decision framework for those choices, the codebase slowly becomes tangled and hard to change.

-That is where architecture helps.
+That is where intentional architecture helps.

 You have probably heard the terms: Clean Architecture, Domain-Driven Design, Hexagonal, SOLID principles.
 They sound like answers.
 But when you tried to learn them, the concepts felt distant, too hard to connect to the code you write every day.
 Many patterns seem designed for massive enterprise systems with teams of dozens of developers.